Performance Management: Pros and Cons of Employee Self-EvaluationApril 01, 2022

 Your employee performance management system gives you tools to help organize all the information that encourages engagement and helps improve employee performance and satisfaction.
-One of the things you might consider is using self-assessment features.
-Self-assessment is often part of the employee assessment process.
-This gives your employee a chance to assess their own performance.
+One of the things you might consider is using self-evaluation features.
+Self-evaluation, also commonly referred to as self-assessment, is often part of the employee performance management process.
+This gives your employee a chance to assess themselves.

-Truth be told, most employees dread this part of the process.
+Truth be told, most workers dread this part of the employee review process.
 It's difficult to rate your own performance honestly.
-When handled well, it can offer management and employees some great benefits.
-The key is in knowing how to administer and encourage honest self-assessment and support staff through the process to use the information in a value-based way.
+When handled well, the self-evaluation process can offer management and employees some great benefits.
+The key is in knowing how to administer and encourage honest self-evaluation as part of your company’s employee review process and encourage staff to use the information in a value-based way.

-Self-assessment, when completed without bias and with the goal of improvement, can be an excellent tool for both staff and management.
+A self-assessment, when completed without bias and with the goal of improvement, can be an excellent performance review tool for both staff and management.
 When an employee is given the tools to look at their own performance to analyze their strengths and weaknesses, it can help them create goals that will fuel personal and professional growth.

-Some major benefits you can see with self-assessments include:
+Some major benefits you can see with self-evaluations include: